Which Radiator Valve for Smart Radiator Valve

 Summary

 Most UK radiators use the standard M30 x 1.5mm threaded valve.
-This is connection type is the standard that virtually all smart radiator valves come with standard.
+This connection type is the standard that virtually all smart radiator valves come with as standard.
 So, you probably won’t need an adapter.
 If you do need and adapter, they are straight forward to fit.